 - 2 tsp. apple cider vinegar

 - 1¾ cups cooked or 1 can chickpeas, rinsed and drained

 - ½ cucumber, seedd and diced

 - ½ red bell pepper, diced

 - 2 tbsp. fresh cilantro, chopped

 - a few handfuls of arugula or lettuce

 - Add chickpeas and roughly mash.
+I like to leave about half of them in-tact, but mash up as much as you like.
 Add cucumber, pepper, scallions and cilantro.
 Mix to blend everything.

 - Distribute mixture among three or four sandwiches, topping each with arugula or lettuce.